Ben O'Connor: "I'm taking it to the next level"

 "On Friday, I felt a lot of emotion thinking about the Tour de France, what I was achieving.

 Today, I am very happy.
 I am taking a new step with a team that has put its trust in an Australian rider .
 When I think back to what we went through on the first day, when I thought I had a broken shoulder, I had stitches and pain everywhere, that almost the whole team had fallen, I can only savor what we are experiencing right now."

 Aurélien Paret-Peintre : "I am satisfied

 "It was a difficult time trial in a beautiful landscape... which I thought was very nice to watch on TV before the start.
 I am happy to finish my first Tour de France.
 The result is quite good even if the last week is difficult.
 I was able to take two good breakaways that allow me to be in front of a respectable general classification.
 I am satisfied."

-With Ben O'Connor's 4th place, it will be the eighth time since 2014 that a rider from the AG2R CITROËN TEAM has finished in the top 10 of the Tour de France.
+With Ben O'Connor's 4th place finish, this will be the seventh time since 2014 that an rider from the AG2R CITROËN team will finish in the top 10 of the Tour de France.

-Ben O'Connor will return to racing at the Deutschland Tour
+Ben O'Connor to return to the Deutschland Tour

-Oliver Naesen will be at the start of the Arctic Race (August 5-8) and then the Cyclacics Hamburg (August 22).
+Oliver Naesen will be at the start of the Artic Race (August 5-8).

-Greg Van Avermaet, Michaël Schär and Benoit Cosnefroy will participate to the Olympic race (July 24th).
+Greg Van Avermaet, Benoît Cosnefroy and Michaël Schär will compete in the road race of the Olympic Games (July 24).